-Asking questions to your interviewer during your interview can show that you have a passion for the business objectives.
+Asking questions to your interviewer during your interview can show that you have a passion for the business objectives and help secure the job.
 It can show your engagement in the conversation and build important chemistry between you and the interviewer that can lead to another round of interviews or a final job offer.

-But how do you know what questions to ask?
+But how do you know what questions to ask to your hiring manager?
 And what about the timing of these questions?
 It can be a great idea to be prepared with a few questions in advance.
 And use the right opportunity and timing in the interview to ask them.

 Why is Asking Questions a Good Thing

-Asking questions to your interviewer shows engagement in the conversation.
-Additionally, it shows your interviewer that you’re actively listening (link) to the conversation and using your creative thought process to comprehend what you’re being told.
+Asking questions to your interviewer or hiring manager shows engagement in the conversation.
+Additionally, it shows your interviewer or hiring manager that you’re actively listening to the conversation and using your creative thought process to comprehend what you’re being told.

-This can be an effective way to show your interviewer that you understand business objectives, culture objectives, personal objectives, and much more.
+This can be an effective way to show your interviewer or hiring manager that you understand business objectives, culture objectives, personal objectives, and much more.

 Picture a conversation during a first date.
 If the other party on the first date didn’t ask you much or didn’t speak much in general.
 How would that make you feel?
 Most likely, it would make you feel like the other party didn’t want to be in attendance.
 And that may make you feel uncomfortable in the conversation.

 How many questions should you ask in your interview?
 You should have at least 5-8 questions prepared in advance.
 You might not have the opportunity to ask all of the questions you’ve prepared.
 But having more questions prepared than you need can help ensure that you have an applicable question to ask based on the active conversation.